NewsAppsUMD/first-datasette-app-umd/docs/index.rst

         + tar_option, shell=True
     )

-3. Run the previous datasette publish command in your shell.
+3. Save heroku.py and run the previous datasette publish command in your shell.
 If you get an "install heroku builds?" message, hit "y" -- then observe that it maybe didn't work.
 4. Enter heroku plugins:install heroku-builds manually; you should see install activity.
 5. Try the publish command again.
 Watch the recursive error unfold.
 If you scroll back up, you should see that your site published even though you get the recursion error.